DRC’s Take: Vertex to Acquire Chief T1D Stem Cell Competitor in All-Cash Deal

 Both companies have reported data from clinical trials.

 Data released by Vertex in October 2021 showed that the first patient who received the treatment had a lower average HbA1c (8.6% to 7.2%) and a significantly reduced reliance on insulin injections.
-Results from a second patient have also been reported and data from additional trial participants are expected later this year or early next year.
-In June 2021, ViaCyte revealed that a single patient had also experienced a drop in HbA1c (7.4% to 6.6%) but still required insulin injections.
+Results from a second patient have also been reported, and data from additional trial participants are expected later this year or early next year.
+These advancements reflect the growing potential for a New Treatment for T1 and T2 Diabetes, offering hope for more effective and sustainable diabetes management solutions in the future.

 “VX-880 has successfully demonstrated clinical proof of concept in T1D, and the acquisition of ViaCyte will accelerate our goal of transforming, if not curing T1D by expanding our capabilities and bringing additional tools,” Vertex CEO Reshma Kewalramani said in a statement.